mpinchover/sword-health/README.md

 ## Known bugs

-Tasks must be created with an OPEN status

 Updating a task to CLOSED should return the datePerformed as well

 In updateTask API, datePerformed should be automatically added by the server.